-I find it easier to reconnect the tubes at this point.
+At this point, it is easier to reconnect the tubes.
 Remember the red tube inserts into the cap.
 Assuming the waste and product water fittings are facing towards the back of the RO/DI unit the black line will go into the top fitting (the waste water) and the blue line will go into the bottom fitting (the product water).

 Now you just need to push the membrane housing back into the membrane clips.
 Line the housing up on the two clips and push down firmly, the will snap into place.
 Now it’s just a matter of turning the unit back on and flushing the unit.
 There is a distinction to make when we are flushing the RO membrane after its initial installation vs flushing the membrane as regular maintenance.
 In normal maintenance you are opening your membrane flush valve to bypass the flow restrictor and rinse deposits off the membrane.
 When installing a new membrane you actually want to flush preservative out of the membrane itself so you want to keep your flush valve closed, allowing the unit to run like normal for an hour (and discarding the water).
 After an hour you can go back to collecting your water as usual and your membrane should be good for a few more years.